 An innovator in the professional community, Grant is a member of the Fidelity Clearing & Custody RIA Segment Advisor Council and has served on the Charles Schwab and Co., Inc. Institutional Advisory Board.
 He is a founding and current member of the Advisory Council of the CFP Board Center for Financial Planning, focusing on Diversity and Inclusion, Talent Pipeline and Knowledge for Practice.
 He also serves as a member of the Board of Visitors of the Temple University Beasley School of Law, a U.S. News & Reports Top 50 law school and as President of the Temple University Law School Foundation.
 Grant was inducted into Temple University’s Hall of Success, highlighting alumni who have established notable careers in their fields of study.
 In addition, he regularly speaks on a variety of topics at national conferences and is a frequent writer and commentator, featured in national, local, popular and industry publications.

 Civically, Grant served as Chair of the Board of the nationally known Urban Affairs Coalition from 2009 to 2018; he continues as Chair Emeritus and Vice-Chair today.
 With a budget of more than $45 Million, a staff of over 400 and 70 programs, UAC focuses on matters of diversity and inclusion, economic development, education and a host of other programs impacting over 200,000 people in the Philadelphia region.

 He is also a member of the Professional Advisors Council of the world renowned art museum, The Barnes Foundation.
 Additionally, he served for eight years as Chairman of the Board for People’s Emergency Center.

-Actively engaged in local and state politics, Grant continues to serve as Treasurer of Pennsylvania Attorney General Josh Shapiro’s 2020 reelection campaign.
+Actively engaged in local and state politics, Grant serves as Treasurer of Pennsylvania Attorney General Josh Shapiro’s office.